Back to California

 Low-Income Oversight Board

-An advisory board that gives the Public Utilities Commission advice on issues affecting low-income utility customers.
+An advisory board that gives advice to the Public Utilities Commission on issues affecting low-income customers who use electricity, gas, or water services.

 Limits and Unknowns